samratashok/RACE/README.md

 Above command sets payload for sethc (sticky keys) and disables NLA.

 ### Set-DCOMPermissions and Invoke-DCOMAbuse
-Set-DCOMPermissions can be used to modify ACLs of DCOM provide non-admin Princiapls access to DCOM.
+Set-DCOMPermissions can be used to modify ACLs of DCOM provide non-admin Principals access to DCOM.

 ```powershell
 PS C:\> Set-DCOMPermissions -UserName labuser -ComputerName ops-mssql -Verbose